Click on the name for full details.

 - Neerali Gajjar is currently pursuing her Master in Political Science.
 Her research focuses primarily on Gujarati Indians in Cape Town.
 Her interests include politics, current affairs, ethnic and cultural identities, nationalism, especially in the Indian subcontinent.
 She has completed her Bachelor of Commerce Degree in Philosophy, Politics and Economics, as well as her Honours in International Relations.

-- Reshmi Singh is Administrative Officer at the Centre of Indian Studies in Africa.
+- Kagiso Makoe is currently our Administrative Officer at the Centre of Indian Studies in Africa

-Andrew MacDonald, after time as a student and teacher in South Africa and parts of Asia, recently completed a PhD on smugglers and counterfeiters on southern Africa’s Indian Ocean coast, at St John’s College, Cambridge.
+- Dr. Andrew MacDonald after time as a student and teacher in South Africa and parts of Asia, recently completed a PhD on smugglers and counterfeiters on southern Africa’s Indian Ocean coast, at St John’s College, Cambridge.

 - Charli-Ann Punt Charli-Ann Punt has completed her M.A in Literature of the Indian Ocean, at Wits.